Omar27522/Projects/labels/current/Labels/docs/create_label_window.md

 - **Barcode Operations**: Utility functions for barcode generation and printing
 - **Google Sheets Integration**: Functions for writing data to Google Sheets
 - **Configuration Manager**: For storing and retrieving settings

+## Consolidated Functionality

+The Label Maker application has consolidated the label printing functionality by:

+1. Removing the redundant `create_user_dialog` function
+2. Updating the `user_action` method to call `create_label_action`
+3. Enhancing the `create_label_dialog` function to include SKU validation
+4. Using the same dialog for both User and Create Label buttons

+This simplification ensures there's only one way to print labels through the Create Label dialog, making the application more intuitive and the codebase more maintainable with less duplicate code.